openbakery/gradle-xcodePlugin-Documentation/parameters/xcodebuild.md

 # Parameters

-### scheme
+### arch

-the xcode build scheme that should be used.
-If the scheme is set the _configuration_ is ignored.
-You need the to specify the _target_ because this is not yet read from the scheme.
+Use the architecture specified by architecture when building each target. e.g. `i386`, `armv6`, `armv7`

+Also an array of parameters is possible e.g. `['armv7', 'arm64']``

 default value: _empty_

+### additionalParameters

+additional parameters for the xcodebuild.
+Here you can for example pass preprocessor definitions:

+`additionalParameters = "GCC_PREPROCESSOR_DEFINITIONS='TIME=" + System.currentTimeMillis() + "'"`.

+Also an array of parameters is excepted e.g.

+`["-xcconfig", "/path/to/the/xconfig" ]`

+default value: _empty_

+### bitcode

+If set to true the resulting binary will contain bitcode.

+default value: false

+Since version 0.15.0

+### bundleNameSuffix

+String that should be appended to the generated app bundle. e.g. the default app bundle name is 'Demo.App'.
+When you set `bundleNameSuffix=-1.0.0` than the generated bundle is 'Demo-1.0.0.app'

+default value: _empty_

-### workspace
+### buildRoot

-the workspace file that should be used for the build.

-default value: `*.xcworkspace` that was found in the project directory or empty if not found
+build root directory for the build output

+default value: `'build'`

 ### configuration